-Even though your kids will see catapults as a load of fun, there is a lot of science involved.
+Even though your kids will see catapults as a fun activity, there is a lot of science involved with the laws of motion.
 Catapults were first invented to hurl projectiles farther than any human could.
 They proved themselves very effective as siege weapons and invaluable on the battlefield.
 Catapults have been used since ancient times all the way to World War I. “Catapult” comes from two Greek words, “Kata” which means downward and “pultos” which is a small shield.
 Together, Katapultos means “shield piercer.”

 Catapult physics is basically the use of stored energy to hurl a projectile (the payload), without the use of an explosive.
-The three primary energy storage mechanisms are tension, torsion, and gravity.
+The three primary energy storage mechanisms are tension, torsion, and gravity (Newton’s laws)